-The Monthly Skills Series is a two hour, once a month opportunity to explore different skills through a rewilding lens.
+The Resilient Skills Series is a once a month opportunity to explore different skills through a rewilding lens.
 It is accessible and open to the public, and no previous experience is necessary to attend.

-Our Monthly Skills Series has one core ethic behind it:
+Our Resilient Skills Series has one core ethic behind it:

 All people must have accessible and open access to creating resilience in their lives.